 Everyone can recite a scary travel story of a relative or friend.
 About cancelled travel plans, lost luggage, or unscheduled medical ‘holidays’ in the ER.
 These are cautionary tales – bad things happening to good people – which can happen to anyone, anywhere.

 The key is to be prepared, and expect the unexpected.
 Our camping horror story changed how we travel.
 We don’t book a trip or go anywhere without purchasing adequate medical travel insurance coverage.
 While we do have some coverage through our credit cards, it’s not nearly enough, especially for frequent trips across the border into the United States.
-Getting saddled with tens of thousands of dollars in medical bills from an accident is not the kind of holiday keepsake you want.
+Don’t get saddled with tens of thousands of dollars in medical bills from an accident.
+This is not the kind of holiday keepsake you want.

 Since we are frequent travellers, we maintain an annual travel insurance package.
 It’s cheaper than purchasing it on a trip-by-trip basis.
 It’s important to do your homework and figure out what coverage you have, and what you don’t, before you leave home.
 Many RBC Insurance plans include trip cancellation, baggage loss and travel accidents – important coverage even if travelling within Canada.
 You can go online and obtain a quote in less than two minutes.
 Plan and protect yourselves – don’t put your family at risk.